 - Make sure that if your design contains gaps, the distance between two parts is at least 0.3 mm.
 Otherwise, it might cause defects in your print.
 For example, if the distance is too small, parts can become fused during the casting of your model

 - If you decide to print a hollow model, we advise you to incorporate at least 3 release holes or slots with a minimum diameter of 1.5 mm, to remove the unprinted wax resin

 - Remember that nested objects or interlinking parts cannot be printed in brass

 If you want to learn more about 3D printing in brass, visit our dedicated material page on our website.
 If you have already created a 3D file and are ready to turn it into reality, make sure to upload it via our 3D printing service.
-Choose the material of your choice (brass or another of our 19 materials), pick a finish, and you will be able to see the price in seconds.
+Choose the material of your choice, pick a finish, and you will be able to see the price in seconds.

 Don’t wait to order your brass prints!
 Up until Valentine’s Day 2021, you can get 10% off on all precious metal, metal, and Multicolor+ prints.
 Just order here and use code FromImatWithLove2021 to save!